wix/Detox/README.md

 ## About

 High velocity native mobile development requires us to adopt continuous integration workflows, which means our reliance on manual QA has to drop significantly.
-Detox tests your mobile app while it's running in a real device/simulator, interacting with it just like a real user.
+Detox tests your mobile app while it’s running in a real device/simulator, interacting with it just like a real user.

 The most difficult part of automated testing on mobile is the tip of the testing pyramid - E2E.
 The core problem with E2E tests is flakiness - tests are usually not deterministic.
 We believe the only way to tackle flakiness head on is by moving from black box testing to gray box testing.
-That's where Detox comes into play.
+That’s where Detox comes into play.

-* **Cross Platform:** Write cross-platform tests in JavaScript.
+- **Cross Platform:** Write cross-platform tests in JavaScript.
 Currently supports iOS and Android.
-* **Runs on Devices** (not yet supported on iOS): Gain confidence to ship by testing your app on a device/simulator just like a real user.
+- **Runs on Devices** (not yet supported on iOS): Gain confidence to ship by testing your app on a device/simulator just like a real user.
-* **Automatically Synchronized:** Stops flakiness at the core by monitoring asynchronous operations in your app.
+- **Automatically Synchronized:** Stops flakiness at the core by monitoring asynchronous operations in your app.
-* **Made For CI:** Execute your E2E tests on CI platforms like Travis without grief.
+- **Made For CI:** Execute your E2E tests on CI platforms like Travis without grief.
-* **Test Runner Independent:** Use Jest, Mocha, AVA, or any other JavaScript test runner you like (spoiler: we have our favorite).
+- **Test Runner Independent:** Use Jest, Mocha, AVA, or any other JavaScript test runner you like (spoiler: we have our favorite).
-* **Debuggable:** Modern async-await API allows breakpoints in asynchronous tests to work as expected.
+- **Debuggable:** Modern `async`-`await` API allows breakpoints in asynchronous tests to work as expected.

 ## Supported Versions

 ### Environment

-* **OS**: macOS 10.15 (Catalina) or higher
+- **OS**: macOS 10.15 (Catalina) or higher
-* **Xcode**: 11.0 or higher
+- **Xcode**: 11.0 or higher
-  * **iOS Simulator Runtime**: iOS 13.0 or higher
+  - **iOS Simulator Runtime**: iOS 13.0 or higher

 ### React Native